 Things you need to know:

 Hashtags.
-A hashtag is a work preceeded by the # symbol.
+A hashtag is a word preceded by the # symbol.
 This is used to attach your tweet to a specific topic.
 Don’t just do this on every tweet.
 This is used at events and in discussions so that everyone participating can follow related tweets.

 Replying.
-When you begin a tweet with by addressing someone by starting the tweet with “@user” it is only visible to people that follow that user.
+When you begin a tweet that is addressing someone by starting the tweet with “@user” it is only visible to people that follow that user.
 Sometimes this is what you want.
 Sometimes not.
-If you want other everyone to be able to see it put something before the @ in their username.
+If you want everyone to be able to see it, put something before the @ in their username.
 I’ll try to work their name into the middle of a sentence or sometimes I’ll just add a “.” in front of it, like so; “.@myfavoriteuser that was a good point, here’s another thing to think about”

 This should be enough to get you started.
 Ok, now go give it a try. www.twitter.com

 Have a tip? post it below in the comments.

 Ok, so it’s been a little while since I blogged.
 Honestly I have kinda felt like there wasn’t much to blog out.
 But then a few weeks ago I signed up for Startup Weekend Salt Lake City.
 The event was last week and I’m still on a high from it.
 I haven’t done anything that cool in years.
 I’ll definitely be going back to the next one.